-Call the inspection request line number (303-604-3822) before 6am to receive your inspection.
-Please provide the following information when requesting your inspection:
+Call the inspection request line at 303-604-3822.
+You must call before 6am to receive your inspection.

 - Project address